kmpathak/CodeDesk/README.md

 # CodeDesk
-All Intellectual coding techniques and projects based on regular language as well as specialized one.
+Coding techniques and projects based on regular languages.
 Code containing logics targeted on concise and minimum code length.
 This reduces processing efforts in time and space as well.